ji-zai/personal-site/content/essays/seek-truth.md

 This makes sense from our experience as a beginners.
 We don't really know what we're not doing well, though we can often see that it's not "great" by comparing ourselves with those that we think are great at the skill.
 When we get better, we can look back and see our foolishness due to the delusion we had in the past.

+Reducing delusion isn't enough, our best truth needs to have sufficient value to fulfill our want.
+Someone that wants something but doesn't know how to get it still has work to do.

+This means that a want has a notion of a "fulfillment value": the minimum value of the top valued truth in our model that, if were to act on, would fulfill this want.
+And when we don't have a sufficiently valued truth, it means our model doesn't have enough information to enable us to get what we want.

+But, "not knowing" is also a form of delusion: your model is mis-aligned with reality because the model of reality would contain all the truths of reality.
+And therefore, to seek truth is simply minimize delusion: of which there are multiple kinds.
+And we'll see soon that there is delusion in how we seek truth as well.

+So now we know what our model is, how the mind values truths, and that reducing delusion is how we make our model good enough to get what we want.

 ---
 ### What happens when we want something?

 Firstly, our model is updated to reflect the values for this want.
 It must do this since our value function depends on the current want.

-You might ask what happens when we want multiple things at once, a great question.
-I think that the mind focuses on one want at a time, and the feeling that we can multi-task seems to exist because we're not aware of the subtle jumps between wants that the mind is always making - sometimes within a single second. (reference the consciousness seems to be a single thread research paper from HN).

-But even if you disagree, and and believe that multiple wants can exist simultaneously, understanding the cycle for a single want should still be useful.

-When our model has our values for this want, the mind picks the top valued truth from the model and judges whether it can fulfill the want or not.
+When our model is updated with the values for this want, the mind picks the top valued truth from the model and judges whether it can fulfill the want or not (i.e. whether the best value >= want's fulfillment value).

-Not all wants can be immediately fulfilled by the top-valued truth in our model because if that were the case, all of our wants would be fulfilled.
-Our delusion means that there are many wants that our model doesn't enable us to fulfill right away (by acting on our model).

-This means that a want comes with some notion of a "fulfillment value": the minimum value of the top valued truth in our model that, if were to act on, would fulfill this want.

-When our best truth fulfills our want, and you know exactly how to act on it, there is no need for seeking truth in this scenario.
+When your best truth fulfills your want, and you know exactly how to act on it, there is no need for seeking truth.
+You have all the truths you need to act and get what you want.

-You feel hunger, you want to eat something, and your best truth is that your fridge contains sufficient leftovers from brunch, then you simply act on this truth and go eat it.
+For example, you feel hunger, you want to eat something, and your best truth is that your fridge contains sufficient leftovers from brunch, and you simply act on this truth and go eat it.
+No need to seek truth.

-When your best truth does not fulfill our want, we seek truth in order to improve your model so that your best truth can get you what you want.
+When our best truth does not fulfill our want, we seek truth in order to improve our model so that the best truth can get us what we want.

 ---
 ### The mind seeks truth by observing, understanding, valuing, and predicting.

 To observe is to perceive something happening.
 You can perceive this through any of your senses: see, hear, taste, feel, smell, or thinking (i.e. observing a thought).

-Think of this as the trigger for adding a new row to the model.
+An observation is the trigger for adding a new row to the model.

 As soon as the mind observes something, it tries to understand it.
 In the way we've designed our model, to understand is to write a statement that describes the observation.

-When an understanding happens, the mind applies its value function to this new truth, for the current want.
+When an understanding happens, the mind assigns a value to this new truth, for the current want, using its value function.

 To predict is to guess other truths based on the ones already in your model.
 The mind tries to predict the truths that will help you get what you currently want.

 A prediction is nothing but another row in your model, often with less confidence than the truths that you've derived directly from an observation.
 This makes sense as a guess wouldn't be a guess if you already had high confidence in it.

-When a prediction adds a truth to the model, the mind understands is (i.e. assigns it a value).
+When a prediction adds a truth to the model, the value function assigns a value to it.

 The mind may predict through a variety of methods.
-For example, it may try to connect your current understanding to a new truth by asking questions, or maybe by a feeling.
-But regardless of the underlying mechanism (which we'll get to later), the end result is a truth with some level of confidence (i.e. a hunch / guess).
+For example, it may try to connect an existing truth to a new truth by asking questions, or maybe by a feeling.
+But regardless of the underlying mechanism (which we'll get to later), the end result is that a prediction produces a truth with some level of confidence (i.e. a hunch / guess).

 Each step in this cycle is a reaction.
 An understanding is a reaction to an observation or prediction.
 A prediction is a reaction to an understanding.

 But where does an observation come from?
 I don't believe it comes from a void and that it's a direct reaction to a want.

-When you want something, the mind is primed to observe things that it believes will help fulfill your want.
+When you want something, the mind is primed to observe things that it believes will fulfill your want.

 Through all the senses, we consume a great deal of information, yet only a small fraction of that information rises to our conscious mind in a way that we can observe.
 What we want influences what reaches our conscious mind.
 And how intensely we want influences what our mind observes: the more intense, the more observations will be ones that your mind believes are more directly related to fulfilling your want. (note: easy to show this with example: tiger chasing you).

 A want gives energy to this cycle.
-When the want dies down (either when it's fulfilled, or when it gets weaker on its own) this cycle no longer has the energy to keep going. (probably want to keep this later).
+When the want dies down (either when it's fulfilled, or when it gets weaker on its own as a result of not being satiated for a long time) this cycle no longer has the energy to keep going. (probably want to keep this later).

-Similar to how there is an objective quality to the mind's value function (a person with the same want will value truths equally given sufficient truth seeking), there is an objective quality to how well the mind predicts.
+Similar to how there is an objective quality to the mind's value function (a person with the same want will value truths equally given sufficient truth seeking), there is an objective quality to how well the mind predicts new truths from existing ones.

 ---
 ### The mind predicts based on its notion of similarity between two truths.